News

 Executive Education: yoga module integrated into a certified management programme delivered with Oracle

-What if yoga could help managers make better decisions, listen more effectively and navigate complex situations with greater clarity?
-This is one of the initiatives developed by SKEMA and its Executive Education department as part of a tailor-made certified programme designed for Oracle, where a yoga session was incorporated into the curriculum as a refocusing tool supporting managerial posture.
+What if yoga could help managers make better decisions, listen more attentively and navigate complex situations with greater composure?
+That is one of the initiatives explored by Oracle and SKEMA Business School Executive Education through a tailor-made certified programme designed for Oracle managers, where a yoga session was incorporated into the curriculum as a tool to support managerial posture and refocusing.

-Delivered over ten training days, the programme aims to strengthen several key skills: establishing a clear framework for collective action, managing individual and team performance, adapting communication during key managerial moments, fostering a feedback culture and supporting teams in complex working environments.
-The programme leads to a certification recognised by France Compétences and combines academic input, practical scenarios, continuous assessment and feedback sessions.
+Delivered over twelve training days, the programme aims to strengthen several core management skills: setting a clear framework for collective action, driving individual and team performance, adapting communication during key managerial moments, fostering a feedback culture and supporting teams in complex working environments.
+The programme was co-designed by the teams at SKEMA Executive Education and Oracle, with the involvement of Caroline Elbaz, Senior HR Director and Board Member at Oracle France.

-Throughout the programme, participants work on the evolving role of the manager, goal setting, performance reviews, decision-making, tension management, coaching, team facilitation and the legal fundamentals linked to management.
-Two masterclasses complement the programme, focusing on new managerial approaches and crisis management.
+Throughout the programme, participants work on topics including the evolving role of managers, goal setting, performance reviews, decision-making, conflict management, coaching, team leadership and the legal fundamentals of management.
+Two masterclasses also complement the programme, focusing on new managerial approaches and crisis management.

-Within this framework, an Ashtanga yoga module was introduced as a refocusing moment designed to support managerial practice.
-Scheduled before the final presentation, this 45-minute session, open to all participants, included breathing exercises, targeted stretching and simple postures that could be transferred into everyday professional life.
+Within this framework, an Ashtanga yoga module was integrated into the programme as a moment of refocusing ahead of the final presentation.
+Open to all participants, the 45-minute session combined breathing exercises, targeted stretching and simple postures that can be applied in day-to-day professional life.